ThreeLetters/RSON/README.md

 # RSON
 Recursive Simplified Object Notation

 ### Why RSON?
 Rson is much compacter than JSON.
 It was designed to have a minimum number of charactors.
 It also supports recursion and functions.
-Unlike JSON without using much space.
-RSON is made for pipelines and sockets such as the one you use for child processes where it only supports text.
-That way, you can send data fast and without lacking detail.
+RSON is made for preserving complex object structures as a string.

 ### Usage
 > npm install rson